- The deadline for the current application cycle is JUNE 1, 2022 for entry in the summer of 2023.

 The Graduate School of the University of Washington is administratively responsible for all graduate study.
-In addition to applying to the Graduate Endodontics Program, applicants must also submit a separate application to the UW Graduate School and must meet the requirements set forth by the Graduate School.
-You can find information on the Graduate School’s policies and procedures, along with a link to their on-line application form at this address: www.grad.washington.edu/admissions.
+To apply to the Graduate Endodontics Program, applicants must submit an application to the UW Graduate School as well as meet all requirements set forth by the Graduate School.
+You can find information on the Graduate School’s policies and procedures, along with a link to the on-line application, on their “Understanding the Admissions Process” webpage.

 There are no stipends available.
-Applicants must be prepared to meet all expenses, including tuition of $19,444 per academic year or $4,861 per quarter for Washington State residents.
-Non-resident tuition is $36,222 per academic year or $9,068 per quarter.
-The cost of a clinical photographic setup is about $1000.
+Applicants must be prepared to meet all expenses, including tuition of $28,832 per academic year or $7,208 per quarter for Washington State residents.
+Non-resident tuition is $48,576 per academic year or $12,144 per quarter.
+The cost of a clinical photographic setup is approximately $1000.
 Additionally, a course fee of $500 is charged each quarter to cover the cost of clinical equipment, instruments, and supplies.

-All application materials must be submitted to the appropriate University of Washington offices before July 15 for consideration of admission into the class beginning the following June.
+All application materials must be submitted to the appropriate University of Washington offices by June 1, to be considered for admission into the class beginning the following June.
+Late or incomplete applications will not be reviewed.

 I. Application to the UW Graduate School